Back to all articles

 A detailed walkthrough of the 8-stage AMC service lifecycle - from initial system assessment and audit to annual review and seamless contract renewal - and why each stage matters for uptime.

-Most clients sign an Annual Maintenance Contract and expect a phone call every three months.
-The reality of a well-structured AMC is considerably more involved - and considerably more valuable.
+If you sign an Annual Maintenance Contract expecting only a phone call every three months, it is easy to miss where the real value sits.
+A well-structured AMC is considerably more involved - and considerably more valuable.
 Here is exactly what happens during an HRS AMC from signature to renewal.

 Stage 1 - System Assessment: Performance Baseline